NibiruChain/py-sdk/README.md

-# Python SDK - Nibiru Chain    <!-- omit in toc -->
+# 🚧 Python SDK - Nibiru [Archived]

+> [!IMPORTANT]
+> This repository is **no longer actively maintained**.

+ Most developers building on Nibiru use TypeScript/JavaScript (via `@nibiruchain/nibijs`) or Go, the language Nibiru itself is built in.
+As a result, maintaining a separate Python client interface for transaction broadcasting is no longer productive or necessary.

+For development, we recommend anything from the "[Core Tools and Language Clients](https://nibiru.fi/docs/dev/#core-tools-and-language-clients)" section of the Nibiru documentation.

+<!-- Badges -->

+## Introduction

 > Python-based client for interacting with the Nibiru blockchain.

-<!-- Badges -->

 [![Nibiru Test workflow][tests-badge]][tests-workflow]
 [![Examples tests][examples-badge]][tests-example]